Awiomanik/Students_Defense/Documentation/SPECS/SPECS.md

 - bottom two rows are for HUD
 - Start is on the left of the screen at x=-1, y=4 (enemies are sapwning out of the map range) (end is on the right at x=16, y=4)
 - coordinates used in every class (except enemies) are: x (from left to right 0-15), y (from top to bottom 0-8).
 Possibpe expantion later.
+- Every level must have exactly three towers possible to place